- Books, Literature, and Writing»

 HUNDING'S SAGA - 2: LEAVING RIBE, Hunding Sets Out For Jorvik And A New Beginning

-Jorvik would bring new challenges
+Jorvik would bring new challenges to Hunding's hitherto 'sheltered' life

 On Across the Sea